-- a) For the purposes of Section 4.130, a Geologic Hazard Report refers to engineering geologic reports, geotechnical reports, and geotechnical engineering reports. - b) .Geologic Hazard Reports required pursuant to this section shall be prepared consistent with standard geologic practices employing generally accepted scientific and engineering principles, and shall at a minimum contain the applicable provisions outlined in the Oregon State Board of Geologist Examiners publication "Guidelines for the Preparation of Engineering Geologic Reports," 2nd Edition, 5/30/2014 or other published best practice guidelines for engineering geologic or geotechnical engineering reports, consistent with current scientific and engineering principles.
-Reports shall reference the published guidelines upon which they are based. - c) For oceanfront property (lots or parcels abutting the ocean shore), Geologic Hazard Reports shall also address all the requirements of Section 3.530 (6)(f) to the extent applicable and based on best available information. - d) Geologic Hazard Reports required by this section shall include the following from the preparer(s) of the report: - a.
-A statement that all the applicable content requirements of subsection 4.130(4) have been addressed or are not applicable to the review.
-An explanation shall be accompanied with any requirement identified as not applicable; - b.
-A description of the qualifications of the professional(s) that prepared the report.
-If multiple licensed professionals contributed to the report, each professional shall individually sign and stamp their own work products; and - c.
-A statement by the preparer(s) that they have the appropriate qualifications to have completed the report and all its contents. - e) All Geologic Hazard Reports are valid for purposes of meeting the requirements of Section 4.130 for a period of five (5) years from the date of preparation.
+- 2. A statement from a certified geoprofessional that there is an elevated risk posed to the subject property by geologic hazards that requires mitigation measures in order for the use and/or activity to be undertaken safely sited on the property; or - c) Geologic Reports required pursuant to this section shall be prepared consistent with standard geologic practices employing generally accepted scientific and engineering principles, and shall at a minimum contain the applicable provisions outlined in the Oregon State Board of Geologist Examiners publication "Guidelines for the Preparation of Engineering Geologic Reports", 2nd Edition, 5/30/2014 or other published best practice guidelines for engineering geologic or geotechnical engineering reports, consistent with current scientific and engineering principles.
+Reports shall reference the published guidelines upon which they are based. - d) For oceanfront property, Geologic Reports shall also address all the requirements of Section 3.530 (6)(f) to the extent applicable and based on best available information. - e) Geologic Reports required by this section shall include the following from the preparer(s) of the report: - a.
+A statement that all the applicable content requirements of this subsection have been addressed or are not applicable to the review.
+An explanation must be accompanied with any requirement identified as not applicable; - b.
+A description of the qualifications of the professional(s) that prepared the report; and - c.
+A statement by the preparer(s) that they have the appropriate qualifications to have completed the report and all its contents. - f) All Geologic Reports are valid for purposes of meeting the requirements of this section for a period of five (5) years from the date of preparation.
 Such reports are valid only for the development plan addressed in the report.
 Tillamook County assumes no responsibility for the quality or accuracy of such reports.
-Within that five-year period, the Planning Director can require at their discretion an addendum by a qualified licensed geoprofessional certifying that site conditions have not changed from the original report.
-If site conditions have changed, a new Geologic Hazard Report shall be required.
+Within that five-year period, the Planning Director can require at their discretion an addendum by a certified geoprofessional certifying that site conditions have not changed from the original report.